WallStreetMojo

 • The scope of financial accounting is narrower than management accounting.
 The scope of management accounting is more pervasive.

-• The purpose of financial accounting is to showcase an accurate and fair picture of the financial affairs of the company to potential investors, government, and existing shareholders.
+• The purpose of financial accounting is to showcase an accurate and fair picture of the company's financial affairs to potential investors, government, and existing shareholders.
 The purpose of management accounting, on the other hand, is to facilitate the management in making effective decisions on behalf of the shareholders.

 • Financial accounting is independent of management accounting.
 Management accounting gathers data and information from financial accounting.